wowu/docker-rollout/docs/cli-options.md

 ## `--pre-stop-hook COMMAND`

+Label: `docker-rollout.pre-stop-hook`

 Command to run in the old container before stopping it.
-Can be used for marking the container as unhealthy to make proxy stop sending requests to it, see [request draining](examples/request-draining.md) below.
+Can be used for marking the container as unhealthy to make proxy stop sending requests to it, see [request draining](request-draining).

 **Example**